trevordevore/levure/README.md

 Application stack files are organized using folders.
 Any UI stacks go in the`components` folder.
 Each stack has a folder for the binary stack and a subfolder named behaviors for any behaviors assigned to the stack.
 The behavior stacks should be assigned to the `stackfiles` property of the UI stack so that they are loaded into memory as needed.

 - app.yml
-- app.livecode
+- app.livecodescript
 - standalone.livecode
-- levure.livecode
+- levure.livecodescript
 - components/
   - preferences/
     - preferences.livecode
     - behaviors/
-      - card.livecode
+      - card.livecodescript
-      - stack.livecode
+      - stack.livecodescript
   - document window/
     - document.livecode
     - behaviors/
-      - card.livecode
+      - card.livecodescript
-      - stack.livecode
+      - stack.livecodescript
-      - tools.livecode
+      - tools.livecodescript
 - libraries/
-  - libcontrols.livecode
+  - libcontrols.livecodescript
-  - libdatahelpers.livecode
+  - libdatahelpers.livecodescript
 - backscripts/
-  - mybackscript.livecode
+  - mybackscript.livecodescript
 - frontscripts/
-  - myfrontscripts.livecode
+  - myfrontscripts.livecodescript
 - helpers/
   - miscellaneous/
     - helper.yml
     - ui.livecode
-    - frontscript.livecode
+    - frontscript.livecodescript
-    - backscript.livecode
+    - backscript.livecodescript
-    - library.livecode
+    - library.livecodescript
   - logging/
     - helper.yml
-    - library.livecode
+    - library.livecodescript
   - preferences/
     - helper.yml
-    - library.livecode
+    - library.livecodescript
     - preference.bundle
   - my external
     - helper.yml